Expensive assets justify their place on the Balance sheet by earning returns.

 Current Ratio

-The current ratio metric is built from the same input data as the working capital metric, except that here the metric is the ratio of Current Assets over Current Liabilities:
+The current ratio metric results from the same input data as the working capital metric, except that here the metric is the ratio of Current Assets over Current Liabilities:

 Current ratio = Current Assets / Current Liabilities